CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 .

-4. The Calculations Section- For the Sample Component the calculation section is written so that the application simply generates random numbers.
+4. The Calculations Section- For the Sample Component, the calculation section is written so that the application simply generates random numbers.

 .. figure:: ./images/Tutorial03/preform.png
    :align: center
 .

 Within the Finish method there is code telling the application where to write the output file.
-This line should be changed now to specify where you would like the output file.
+This line should be changed now to specify where you would like the output file to be created.
 If you choose not to change the code then by default the output text file created by HydroModeler will go up two directories from where you run HydroDesktop.

 .. index::
    single: Compiling